jdleo/Barebones-Typescript-Boilerplate/README.md

 ### Start

-Running the following will have nodemone watch over `src/main.ts`:
+Running the following will have nodemon watch over `src/main.ts`:

 ```
 yarn start